-Best Gastric Balloon Surgery
+Best Gastric Balloon Procedure

 About Gastric Balloon Surgery

-The balloon inflation should be adequate enough to achieve its purpose of weight loss and avoid the risk of it passing through the pylorus.
-The methylene dye is used to alert the patients for any leak of the saline from the balloon which could occur and will be noticed as a blue colour in the urine.
-This needs to be informed to the doctor immediately, so that necessary intervention and removal of balloon can be made to avoid complications.
-The entire process may take upto 30 minutes and is done under sedation/ anaesthesia.
+The balloon inflation should be adequate to achieve its purpose of weight loss and avoid the risk of it passing through the pylorus.
+The methylene dye is used to alert the patients of any leak of the saline from the balloon, which could occur and will be noticed as a blue color in the urine.
+This needs to be informed to the doctor immediately so that necessary intervention and removal of the balloon can be made to avoid complications.
+The entire process may take up to 30 minutes and is done under sedation/anesthesia.

-The Gastric Balloon comes in three types.
+The Gastric Balloon Comes in Three Types.

 Safety: The gastric balloon is very safe and rarely encounters any complications.
 The risks that are only presumed to occur are esophageal ulcers or perforation as part of procedure complications, rupture of balloon causing the dye to release in the urine, or deflation of the balloon leading to blockage in the intestine.